Skip to main content

 How this works at Tegrity

 Tegrity Services is an Aboriginal-owned, NDIS-registered provider (provider number 4050099017, registered with the NDIS Quality and Safeguards Commission until October 2028) with many Aboriginal support workers and coordinators on the team.
-When you ask us for an Aboriginal support worker or an Aboriginal support coordinator, you meet them before supports start, rosters are published a fortnight ahead, and you keep the same small team.
+When you ask us for an Aboriginal support worker or an Aboriginal support coordinator, you meet them before supports start, rosters are published a fortnight ahead, and we aim to keep your team small and familiar.
 We work across Redfern, the Inner West, the City, the Eastern Suburbs and South-West Sydney — and everyone is welcome, whatever your background.
 For the numbers behind why this matters, see Aboriginal and Torres Strait Islander people and the NDIS in Sydney.

 Frequently asked questions